andremarcondesteixeira/template_typescript_express_jest_prettier_husky_pretty-quick/README.md

 ## Prerequisites

-This boilerplate uses the "@tsconfig/node16-strictest/tsconfig.json" base tsconfig file.
+This boilerplate uses the `@tsconfig/node16-strictest/tsconfig.json` base `tsconfig.json` file.
 Because of that, it expects NodeJS >= 18.

 ## What you get: